Monotonic Learning in the PAC Framework: A New Perspective: Experiment

-\paragraph{Experiment results.} For both tasks, we measure the time that is required to complete training on a single batch data set (comprising $25$ samples for the boolean conjunction problem and $20$ samples for the threshold function problem).
-The overall runtime of the framework depends on the number of repeated samples in each iteration and the total number of training samples.
-Given that the algorithms employed in this study are computationally straightforward, $t$ is generally quite small.
-For the Boolean conjunction problem, the entire experiment was completed in approximately $335$ seconds, while the threshold function problem required around $18$ seconds in total.
-The empirical distributions $P_m$ (in blue) and theoretical distributions $Q_m$ (in red) are shown in Figure~\ref{fig:CBL} and Figure~\ref{fig:TH} for $m = 25$, $50$, $100$, $250$, $500$, $1000$ and $1250$, for~\cref{example:1} (conjunction of boolean literals) and~\cref{example:2} (threshold function), respectively.
+To analyze $P_m$ and $Q_m$ with respect to sample size $m$, we ran the algorithm $50$ epochs, increasing the sample size $m$ at each round.
+For \cref{example:1}, the sample size is defined as $m = 25 \times iterations$.
+While for Example~\ref{example:2} and \ref{example:3}, $m$ is $200$ times the number of iterations.
+For both tasks, we measure the time that is required to complete training on a single batch data set, and the overall runtime of the framework depends on the number of repeated samples in each iteration and the total number of instances in each training sample.
+For the Boolean literal conjunction problem, the entire experiment was completed in approximately $121$ seconds, the threshold function problem required around $75$ seconds in total, and the Iris classification problem required around $107$ seconds in total.
+The empirical distributions $P_m$ (in blue) and theoretical distributions $Q_m$ (in red) are shown in \cref{fig:CBL} for \cref{example:1} (conjunction of Boolean literals), \cref{fig:TH} for \cref{example:2} (threshold function), and \cref{fig:Iris} for \cref{example:3} (Iris classification)~\footnote{For an agnostic PAC learnable problem, $\mu$ must be determined separately.
+In this example, we trained an SVM on the entire data set and took its test error as the value of $\mu$.}, respectively.

-\paragraph{Analysis on the results.} Based on different sample sizes, we directly compare distribution $P_m$ and $Q_m$, as shown in \cref{fig:CBL}.
+\paragraph{Analysis on the results.} Based on different sample sizes, we directly compare distributions $P_m$ and $Q_m$, as shown in \cref{fig:CBL}.
 One can easily observe that as the sample size increases, the distributions $P_m$ and $Q_m$ both shift towards left, which is consistent with our intuition.
-The theoretical distributions $Q_m$ consistently remains to the right of $P_m$, before the two distributions merge for sufficiently large $m$.
-This demonstrates a fundamental property of PAC learning: it provides a minimal risk boundary of the learner for a randomly sampled data set over any distribution $\D$.
+For all learning examples, the theoretical distributions $Q_m$ consistently remains to the right of $P_m$, before the two distributions start to merge for sufficiently large $m$.
+This result addresses RQ2 by showing that $Q_m$ serves as a conservative estimate for $P_m$.